cyber-styx/shell-scripts/README.md

 music is playing / the phrase "paused" if paused / "shhh.." if nothing is playing.

+EDIT: the "shhh.." message was an issue so now it displays nothing if nothings playing.
+Tbh that's probably better since it means more space in polybar/i3blocks.

 Works with Youtube music on Firefox, and in theory should work with any media picked up by playerctl/mpris-ctl.